 The following tips on queen’s tears plant care will help ensure healthy growth:

 Queen’s tears bromeliads are relatively drought tolerant.
 Water frequently during the summer, providing just enough to keep the soil slightly moist but never drenched.
 Like most bromeliads, you can also fill upward-facing cups with water.
-Water sparingly throughout winter, early spring and autumn – just enough to keep the soil from becoming bone dry.
+Water sparingly throughout winter, early spring, and autumn – just enough to keep the soil from becoming bone dry.
 Mist the foliage lightly every few days.

-Queen’s tears bromeliads require warm temperatures of 65 to 80 F. (18-27 C.) during the summer months and slightly cooler temperatures of 60 to 75 F. (16-24 C.) throughout the remainder of the year.
+Queen’s tears bromeliads require warm temperatures of 65 to 80 degrees F. (18-27 C.) during the summer months and slightly cooler temperatures of 60 to 75 degrees F. (16-24 C.) throughout the remainder of the year.

 Add a water-soluble fertilizer to the irrigation water once every other week during the summer.
 Use the mixture to moisten the soil, fill the cups, or mist the leaves.
 Fertilize the plant only once per month during the remainder of the year.